liamwhittle/MasterAINotes/README.md

-# master_AI_notes
+# MasterAINotes
-My pre-exam study notes from the Master of AI.
-Mostly Latex, some Jupyter notebooks
+My pre-exam and general study notes from the Master of AI.
+Mostly Latex, some Jupyter notebooks.